 Partnership with Clifton Area Neighborhood School (CANS)

-In this partnership, RALL graduate students provide weekly Spanish lessons at the Clifton Area Neighborhood School (CANS), a Cincinnati public school serving students from pre-kindergarten to third grade.
-The graduate students who teach at CANS do so as part of a year-long teaching internship program in RALL.
+In this partnership, RALL students provide weekly Spanish lessons at the Clifton Area Neighborhood School (CANS), a Cincinnati public school serving students from pre-kindergarten to fourth grade.
+The students who teach at CANS do so as part of a year-long teaching internship program in RALL.
 Before beginning in the classroom, CANS teaching interns undergo four weeks of intensive training in foreign language education for young language learners.
 Interns learn to develop lessons that use Spanish meaningfully through song, games, and real-world communication.
 The CANS partnership is housed within the Cincinnati Bilingual Center.

 Meet the Spring 2022 Spanish Teaching Interns!